South Korea to buy millions of coronavirus vaccine doses but sees no need to hurry

 SEOUL (Reuters) - South Korea said on Tuesday it had signed deals to provide coronavirus vaccines for 44 million people next year but it would not hurry inoculation to allow more time to observe potential side effects.

-Its cautious approach comes as the country battles surging coronavirus cases that health authorities say threaten to overwhelm the medical system.
+Its cautious approach comes as the country of almost 52 million people battles surging COVID-19 infections that health authorities say threaten to overwhelm the medical system.

 Other countries are moving ahead to grant emergency use approval for the vaccines in a bid to contain virus transmission.
-Britain will start rolling out Pfizer’s COVID-19 vaccine on Tuesday, and the United States and India have also begun regulatory reviews on some vaccine candidates.
+Britain began rolling out Pfizer’s COVID-19 vaccine on Tuesday, and the United States and India have launched regulatory reviews on some vaccine candidates.

 The South Korean government has arranged to buy 20 million doses each from AstraZeneca Plc, Pfizer Inc, and Moderna Inc, and another 4 million doses from Johnson & Johnson’s Janssen, enough to cover up to 34 million people, Health Minister Park Neung-hoo told a briefing.